-Joel Cruz is a senior majoring in both Psychology and English and is a member of the Golden Key International Honor Society, a member of the Mellon Mays Undergraduate Fellowship and is a fellow of the CUNY Pipeline Program.
+Joel Cruz is a senior majoring in both psychology and English and is a member of the Golden Key International Honour Society and of the Mellon Mays Undergraduate Fellowship, and he is a fellow of the CUNY Pipeline Program.

-A passionate hobby of Joel is competing in poetry slams with the Brooklyn College Slam Team.
-As the current president of the Brooklyn College Poetry Slam Team Joel conducts workshops and facilitates events, which encourages other Brooklyn College students to become involved in the arts.
-Along with his fellow team members, he has brought “poetry to the Brooklyn College community.”
+A passionate hobby of Joel's is competing in poetry slams with the Brooklyn College Slam Team.
+As the current president of the Brooklyn College Poetry Slam Team, Joel conducts workshops and facilitates events, which encourages other Brooklyn College students to become involved in the arts.
+Along with his fellow team members, he has brought "poetry to the Brooklyn College community."

-To prepare for obtaining his Ph.D. in Psychology he currently volunteers as a Research Assistant in Prof. Laura Reigada’s lab.
-His research interests “revolve around mood and anxiety disorders.”
+To prepare for obtaining his Ph.D. in psychology, he currently volunteers as a research assistant in Assistant Professor Laura Reigada's lab.
+His research interests "revolve around mood and anxiety disorders."
 This interest led to him deciding to study rape myths as his CUNY Pipeline Research.
-It also influenced his decision on his area of study for his Ph.D. , which will involve trauma and interventions, similar to his CUNY Pipeline Program research.
+It also influenced his decision on his area of study for his Ph.D., which will involve trauma and interventions, similar to his CUNY Pipeline Program research.